The Meaning Behind the Parable of the Talents

 The Master-Servant Relationship

-It’s not uncommon for masters to give their servants stuff.
+In Jesus’ time, it’s not uncommon for masters to entrust their servants with large sums of money.
 But as we’ve learned, one talent is 16 years’ worth of pay.
 That amounts to more than a million dollars in today’s money.
 With this, we can see how much trust the master has for his servants to give them such a huge sum.

 On the part of the servants, they could have run away with the money.
 Or do what the third servant did to save them the hassle of investing the money.
 But they didn’t.
 They remained faithful to their master even when he was away and made good use of what he was given.